adamduncan/eleventy-plugin-i18n/README.md

 };
 ```

 You might choose to break translations out into their own individual `en-GB.js` and `es-ES.js` data files, then import and merge them into a single `translations` object for the plugin.
 As long as our `translation` schema is the same when you're done, we're good to go!
-(See: [API: `key`](https://github.com/adamduncan/eleventy-plugin-i18n#key))
+(See [API: `key`](#key))

-_Note:_ These data files could also be JSON, but I've opted for JS files for more flexibility around quotation marks and comments.
+_Note:_ These data files could also be JSON, but we've opted for JS files to offer more flexibility around quotation marks and comments.

 #### `fallbackLocale`